immunefi-team/Bounty_Boosts/Alchemix/30921 - [SC - Low] Referential assignment causes incorrect block i....md

 # Referential assignment causes incorrect block interpolation

-Submitted on Wed May 08 2024 01:08:16 GMT-0400 (Atlantic Standard Time) by @NinetyNineCrits for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 8th 2024 at 07:08:16 UTC by @NinetyNineCrits for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30921